Florida Medicaid Long-Term Care Definition

 How to Apply for Florida Medicaid

-Seniors wishing to apply for Florida Medicaid can do so online via ACCESS Florida.
-For additional information or application assistance, persons can contact their local ACCESS Service Center.
-Alternatively, persons may call the Florida Department of Children & Families (DCF) Application Center at 1-866-762-2237.
+Seniors can apply for Florida Medicaid online via MyACCESS, or alternatively, by downloading and completing a “Government Assistance Application” from this webpage.
+For additional information or application assistance, persons can contact their Department of Children and Families (DCF) Customer Service Center or the DCF Application Center at 1-866-762-2237.
 The application process may vary based on the program for which one is applying.

 Prior to submitting a Medicaid application for long-term care in Florida, it is imperative that seniors are certain that they meet all eligibility requirements.
 Persons who have income and / or assets in excess of the limit(s) can benefit from Medicaid planning for the best chance of acceptance into a Medicaid program.
 Learn more about how the Medicaid application process works.